Best Vitamin D Supplements for Adults Over 40 (2026 Guide)

 Bone Health and Osteoporosis Prevention

 This is vitamin D’s most established benefit.
-It’s essential for calcium absorption — without enough vitamin D, your body absorbs only 10-15% of dietary calcium instead of the normal 30-40%.
+It’s essential for calcium absorption — the NIH Office of Dietary Supplements notes that without sufficient vitamin D, the body absorbs only 10-15% of dietary calcium versus the normal 30-40%.
 After 40, maintaining bone density becomes critical, especially for women approaching menopause.

 Immune Function